 Food contamination can occur as a result of:

-Natural process of evaporation from the Earth's crust in the amount of 25 000-125000 tons annually;
+- natural process of evaporation from the Earth's crust in the amount of 25 000-125000 tons annually;

-Use of mercury and its compounds: production of chlorine and alkali, amalgam metallurgy, medicine, and dentistry, for example, the use of calomel Hg2Cl2 as an antiseptic, a solution of HgCl2 mercuric chloride for disinfection, mercury sulfur ointment for skin diseases, fungicides (alkylated compounds of mercury) for seed dressing.
+- use of mercury and its compounds: production of chlorine and alkali, amalgam metallurgy, medicine, and dentistry, for example, the use of calomel Hg2Cl2 as an antiseptic, a solution of HgCl2 mercuric chloride for disinfection, mercury sulfur ointment for skin diseases, fungicides (alkylated compounds of mercury) for seed dressing.

 Migration and distribution of mercury in the environment is carried out in a cycle of two types: 1) the transfer of elemental mercury from land-based sources in the world's oceans; 2) circulation of mercury compounds formed in the process of vital activity of bacteria.